SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 _At this point restarting the server should already show you a clickable card on `Data`._

 ### Controller
-If you're new to rails, keep in mind that controller actions render views, which rely on helpers, so as you work through this section be aware that you may need to also jump to sections below to get everything working.
+If you're new to Rails, keep in mind that controller actions render views, which rely on helpers, so as you work through this section be aware that you may need to also jump to sections below to get everything working.
 * !!
 Add the pertinent concerns to the controller (shared vs. project)
 * Update `index` to load recent records
 * Make sure to permit your attributes